 (3) The applicant submits sufficient information regarding the industrial product or device and the presence of depleted uranium for a mass-volume application in the product or device to provide reasonable assurance that unique benefits will accrue to the public because of the usefulness of the product or device.

-(C) The department may deny an applicant for a specific license under this paragraph if the end uses of the industrial product or device cannot be reasonably foreseen.
+(C) The director may deny an applicant for a specific license under this paragraph if the end uses of the industrial product or device cannot be reasonably foreseen.